stimulsoft/Dashboards.JS/README.md

 ```

 # Trial limitation
-The free trial versions of Stimulsoft Dashboards.JS for Node.js are fully functional and will work for an unlimited time.
-The only limitation is a **Trial** watermark displayed on each dashboard page.
+The free trial versions of Stimulsoft Dashboards.JS for Node.js are fully functional.
+The limitation is **120 days** and a **Trial** watermark on the pages.
 To activate the product, you do not need to install a special version, just add a license key.

 Read more about [Stimulsoft Dashboards.JS](https://www.stimulsoft.com/en/products/dashboards-js)